Are you looking for the best fitness tracker for kids? Check out this guide for some top recommendations in the market.

 KidiZoom DX2 has a rubbery plastic build that makes it strong enough to stand unlimited abuse from kids.
 This is to say that for the price, you get a durable smartwatch that your child can use and outgrow.

 In our eyes, the DX2 is all about interaction and adventure.
-Or why else would it features a camera and pre-built games?
+Or why else would it feature a camera and pre-built games?

-The watch has three games, each good enough to challenges your child’s intelligence while enhancing their brain development.
+The watch has three games, each good enough to challenge your child’s intelligence while enhancing their brain development.

 The built-in camera makes DX2 fun to use.
 Because when your child is bored playing the built-in games, they can get busy taking photos and shooting videos indoors or outdoors.